 - Make the cornmeal biscuits.
-Combine 1 ½ cups all-purpose flour with ½ cup yellow cornmeal, 2 ½ teaspoon baking powder, ¼ teaspoon baking soda, 1 teaspoon salt, and ¼ cup sugar.
-Cut in ½ cup butter with a pastry cutter or with your hands until the butter is fully incorporated.
-Slowly add ⅔ cup buttermilk, mixing continuously until the dough comes together.
-Wrap in plastic wrap and chill in the freezer for 20 minutes.
+Combine all-purpose flour with yellow cornmeal, baking powder, baking soda, salt, and sugar.
+Cut in butter with a pastry cutter or with your hands until the butter is fully incorporated and mixture resembles coarse sand.
+Slowly add buttermilk, mixing continuously until dough comes together.
+Wrap in plastic wrap and chill in freezer for 20 minutes.

 - Dust a clean work counter with flour.
-Roll out the dough into a rectangle about ¼ inch thick.
-Fold the dough in half horizontally then in half vertically to create a small rectangle.
-Dust more flour and roll out the dough again about ½ inch thick.
-Cut the dough into 6 biscuits and transfer to the baking sheet.
-Brush the tops with buttermilk and sprinkle coarse sugar on top.
+Roll out dough until it's ¼-inch thick.
+Fold dough in half roll out the dough again until it's ½-inch-thick.
+Cut into 6 biscuits and transfer to baking sheet.
+Brush tops with buttermilk and sprinkle coarse sugar on top.
 Bake for 15 minutes or until golden brown.
 Remove from the oven and let cool.

-- Meanwhile, marinate the peaches.
-Slice enough peaches to make 2 cups, about 4-5 peaches.
-Gently toss the peaches with 1 tablespoon honey, 1 tablespoon bourbon, 1 teaspoon vanilla, and a pinch of sea salt.
+- Meanwhile, marinate peaches.
+Slice enough peaches to make 2 cups, about 2-3 peaches.
+Gently toss with honey, bourbon, vanilla, and a pinch of sea salt.
 Let sit for 20 minutes.

-- Whip 4 ounces softened cream cheese with ¼ cup powdered sugar and 1 tablespoon milk until well combined.
-Whip ½ cup heavy cream until stiff peaks form.
-Fold the whipped cream into the cream cheese mixture.
+- Whip softened cream cheese with powdered sugar and milk until well combined.
+Whip heavy cream until stiff peaks form.
+Fold whipped cream into the cream cheese mixture and until well combined.

-- Slice the biscuits in half and top with the whipped cream cheese and bourbon peaches.
+- Slice biscuits in half and top with whipped cream cheese and bourbon peaches.
 Serve immediately.